UEFA

-Union of European Football Associations (UEFA /juːˈeɪfə/ yoo-AY-fə; Union des associations européennes de football; Union der europäischen Fußballverbände) is one of six continental bodies of governance in association football.
-It governs football, futsal and beach football in Europe and the transcontinental countries of Russia, Turkey, Azerbaijan, Georgia, and Kazakhstan, as well as some Asian countries such as Israel, Cyprus and Armenia.
+The Union of European Football Associations (UEFA /juːˈeɪfə/ yoo-AY-fə; Union des associations européennes de football; Union der europäischen Fußballverbände) is one of six continental bodies of governance in association football.
+It governs football, futsal and beach football in Europe and the transcontinental countries of Turkey, Azerbaijan, Georgia and Kazakhstan, as well as the West Asian countries of Cyprus, Armenia and Israel.
 UEFA consists of 55 national association members.
-Because of the 2022 Russian invasion of Ukraine, FIFA and UEFA suspended all Russian national teams and clubs from any FIFA and UEFA competitions.
+Since 2022, due to the Russian invasion of Ukraine, FIFA and UEFA suspended all Russian national teams and clubs from any FIFA and UEFA competitions.

-UEFA consists of the national football associations of Europe, and runs national and club competitions including the UEFA European Championship, UEFA Nations League, UEFA Champions League, UEFA Europa League, UEFA Europa Conference League, and UEFA Super Cup, and also controls the prize money, regulations, as well as media rights to those competitions.
+UEFA consists of the national football associations of Europe, and runs national and club competitions including the European Championship, Nations League, Champions League, Europa League, Conference League, and Super Cup, and also controls the prize money, regulations, as well as media rights to those competitions.

 Henri Delaunay acted as the first general secretary and Ebbe Schwartz as the first president.
 The current president is Aleksander Čeferin, a former Football Association of Slovenia president, who was elected as UEFA's seventh president at the 12th Extraordinary UEFA Congress in Athens in September 2016, and automatically became a vice-president of the world body FIFA.

 History and membership

-UEFA was inaugurated on 15 June 1954 in Basel, Switzerland after consultation between the Italian, French, and Belgian associations.
+UEFA was officially inaugurated on 15 June 1954 in Basel, Switzerland, after consultation between the Italian, French, and Belgian associations.
 At the founding meeting, 25 members were present.
-However, 6 other associations which were not present were still recognised as founding members, bringing the total of founding associations to 31.
+However, six other associations which were not present were still recognised as founding members, bringing the total of founding associations to 31.
 UEFA grew to more than 50 members by the mid-1990s, as new associations were born out of the fragmentation of the Soviet Union, Yugoslavia and Czechoslovakia into their constituent states.
 UEFA's main headquarters after its foundation were located in Paris, but moved to Bern in 1960.
-They moved to Nyon, Switzerland, in 1995, where they operated out of temporary offices until 1999 while the organisation's current headquarters were under construction.
+Finally, they moved to Nyon, Switzerland, in 1995, opening the organisation's current headquarters in 1999.

+Current members

 UEFA membership coincides for the most part with recognition as a sovereign country in Europe (48 out of 55 members are sovereign UN member states), although there are some exceptions.
 One UN member state (Monaco) and one UN General Assembly non-member observer state (Vatican City) are not members.
 Some UEFA members are not sovereign states, but form part of a larger recognised sovereign state in the context of international law.
-These include England, Northern Ireland, Scotland and Wales (constituent countries of the United Kingdom), Gibraltar (British Overseas Territory), the Faroe Islands (autonomous territory within the Kingdom of Denmark), and Kosovo (state with limited recognition), however, in the context of these countries, government functions concerning sport tend to be carried at the territorial level coterminous with the UEFA member entity.
+These include England, Northern Ireland, Scotland and Wales (UK constituent countries), Gibraltar (UK overseas territory), Faroe Islands (Danish Realm), and Kosovo (state with limited recognition), however, in the context of these countries, government functions concerning sport tend to be carried at the territorial level coterminous with the UEFA member entity.
+UEFA have previously declined membership to those deemed as non-sovereign countries like Jersey.